mundalo/mundalo/README.md

 I'm currently a student at HiveHelsinki (https://hive.fi/)

-I'm currently learning C language and the basis of network and security
+I'm learning C language and the basis of network and security

-I'm currently working on sorting algorithms and how to best uptimize
+I'm working on sorting algorithms and how to best uptimize

 ## GitHub Stats